Stars named after people

 Over the past few centuries, a small number of stars have been named after individual people.
 It is common in astronomy for objects to be given names, in accordance with accepted astronomical naming conventions.
 Most stars have not been given proper names, relying instead on alphanumeric designations in star catalogues.
 However, a few hundred had either long-standing traditional names (usually from the Arabic) or historic names from frequent usage.

 In addition, many stars have catalogue designations that contain the name of their compiler or discoverer.
-This includes Wolf, Ross, Bradley, Piazzi, Lacaille, Struve, Groombridge, Lalande, Krueger, Mayer, Weisse, Gould, Luyten and others.
+This includes Gliese, Wolf, Ross, Bradley, Piazzi, Lacaille, Struve, Groombridge, Lalande, Krueger, Mayer, Weisse, Gould, Luyten and others.
 For example, Wolf 359 was discovered and catalogued by Max Wolf.
+Some binary stars are named after their discoverers, such as Delorme 1 and Luhman 16.

 Various private organizations claim to name stars in honor of people in exchange for a fee, but these names are used only within their own publications, and are not recognized by the scientific community.

 Names approved by the IAU

 The International Astronomical Union (IAU) is widely recognized by scientists and governments as the world authority for names of astronomical bodies, and lays down strict standards for this naming.

 In July 2014 the IAU launched NameExoWorlds, a process for giving proper names to exoplanets and their host stars, the outcome of which was announced in December 2015.
 As a result, the IAU approved two star names after individuals: